grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "If y'all have everything, I'm going to seal these fuckin' hatches."
 Gregory called down from the _Prospect_.

 Hemi shuffled his big body forward in the cramped space and looked up at Gregory.
+"Handsome Gregory, may you always remain at least as attractive as you are today," said Hemi.

 Gregory reached out his hand, and Hemi lifted one meaty mitt to meet it.
 Shakes watched them shake.

 "Don't fuckin' die down there Captain Shakes," Gregory said, angling his head so his voice reached back to where Shakes was standing.